luontola/tdd-mooc/data/exercises.md

 * **Record a video** of you doing this exercise.
 Use a screen recording software (e.g. [OBS Studio](https://obsproject.com/), see [instructions](https://www.alphr.com/record-screen-obs/)).
 Upload the video to any video streaming service (e.g. unlisted video on YouTube) and include a **link to the video** in the comment field as you submit the Git repository.
 * Submit to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part6" a **Git repository** with the source code and history of you doing this exercise.
 Write a **link to your screen recording video** in the comment field.
 * Fill [this questionnaire](https://forms.gle/SyocAsQksBq5GUNk6).
-Note the need for more detailed time tracking.
+Note the request for more detailed time tracking.

 ##### Effort estimate